Discontinuous shear thickening in biological tissue rheology: Results

 The zero-shear ($\gdot\to 0$) viscosity $\eta(p_0,v)$ in the (zero-activity, zero-shear) solid phase, $p_0<p_0^*$, thus increases dramatically with decreasing activity $v$, at fixed target cell shape.
 In Fig.~\ref{fig:viscosity2}a) we fit this increase to the Vogel-Fulcher-Tamman (VFT) form $\eta\sim \exp\left[1/(v-v_{\rm c})\right]$ to find the critical activity $v=v_{\rm c}(p_0)>0$ below which $\eta$ diverges, at any $p_0<p_0^*$.
 This divergence of the zero shear viscosity at a critical $v_{\rm c}(p_0)$ for $p_0<p_0^*$ may indicate a true yield stress $\sigma_{\rm Y}$ for all $0\le v<v_{\rm c}$, consistent with that at $v=0$~\cite{Cochran2021}, although a power law $\sigma\propto\gdot^n$ with $n<1$ is not ruled out for $0< v<v_{\rm c}$.
 Either way, in the solid phase, $p_0<p_0^*$, a critical activity $v_{\rm c}(p_0)$ is needed to eliminate solid-like behaviour in favour of Newtonian flow with finite $\eta$.
 This critical $v_{\rm c}$ is plotted vs. $p_0$ in Fig.~\ref{fig:viscosity2}b), which also shows a colour map of $\eta$ in the plane of $v,p_0$.
 The zero-shear viscosity is also consistent with the viscosity calculated based on the Green-Kubo relation~\cite{Yang2017}.
-A linear fit suggests that $v_{\rm c}$ falls to zero at the (zero activity, zero shear) solid-liquid transition $p_0=p_0^*$, with $v_{\rm c}=0$ in the liquid phase, $p_0>p_0^*$.
+A linear fit suggests that $v_{\rm c}$ falls to zero at the (zero activity, zero shear) solid-liquid transition $p_0=p_0^*$.
+This intercept is consistent with similar data in linear studies \cite{Yang2017}.
+However, the curve shape differs, implying a different mechanism at non-zero activity.

 The flow curves just discussed, for a tissue in its (zero-activity, zero-shear) solid phase, closely resemble those of complex fluids such as glassy colloidal and jammed athermal soft particle suspensions~\cite{Bonn2017,Petekidis2004,Hunter2012}.
 These show a yield stress at high packing fraction $\phi$ and low temperature, analogous to our curves for low activity.
 Particle suspensions also show low shear Newtonian behaviour at low $\phi$ and high temperature, analogous to ours at high activity.